Ridham1402/ATM_project_OOPs/README.md

 random, json, logging, pytest

 # Pytest file
+For testing of functions

-For testing, first comment out the function call of ATMprocess from ATM.py
+**For testing, first comment out the function call of ATMprocess from ATM.py

+# Log file
+For logging of transactions

+# json file
+For storing of previously registered user